Hnam29/NLP-SentimentAnalysis/README.md

 # NLP-SentimentAnalysis
-Natural Language Processing (NLP): This project analyze sentiment by classifying in scraped reviews on App Store and Google Play
+Natural Language Processing (NLP): This project analyze sentiment by classifying in scraped Vietnamese reviews on App Store and Google Play
 - Preprocess the review data
 - Apply the Word2Vec/PhoBERT vectorization
 - Train the Machine Learning model with processed data